ejizba/func-nodejs-prototype/README.md

 1. Make sure there is an `extensions.csproj` at the root directory of the app, and that it includes references to all the extensions the app requires.

-1. If running your app using core tools directly, make sure you run `func extensions install` to install the extensions referenced in `extensions.csproj` before running `func start`.
+1. If running your app using core tools directly, make sure you run `func extensions install` before running `func start`.

 ### Steps to enable more Azure triggers